ParthS28/EMNIST-letters/README.md

 I have used the matlab format dataset.

-I was able to achieve
+I was able to achieve 93.27% test accuracy.
+It seems to be possible to get a higher accuracy by training for some more epochs but at the risk of overfitting.
+To get a much better score we would need to change the model.
+I would love to hear your opinions on this.